Click on the links below for more information

 Colorado Christian University (CCU) retains all legal remedies to collect unpaid tuition, fees, and other amounts due to the University for housing, traffic fines, etc. CCU uses a variety of methods to keep students informed of amounts due the University, including financial web sites, statements, and various forms of correspondence.
 It is the student’s responsibility to remain aware of obligations to the University and to make payment in a timely basis.

 If CCU is unable to collect amounts due the University within a reasonable time, the debt may be referred to an outside collection agency and/or attorney for collection.
-You agree to reimburse us the fees of any collection agency, which may be based on a percentage at a maximum of 33% of the debt, and all costs and expenses, including reasonable attorneys’ fees we incur in such collection efforts.
+You agree to reimburse us the fees of any collection agency, which will be based on a percentage at a maximum of 33% of the debt, and all costs and expenses, including reasonable attorneys’ fees we incur in such collection efforts.
 Your application and registration to CCU includes your consent and approval of use of the personal information you provide to CCU for the purpose of collecting any debt incurred while at CCU.
-This includes the consent to contact you on your cellular phone, either manually or by automated dialing, by CCU or by an agency hired by CCU to collect on the debt.
+This includes the consent to contact you on your cellular phone, either manually or by automated dialing or by text messaging, by CCU or by an agency hired by CCU to collect on the debt.

 Failure to pay all amounts due CCU, including collection fees, may also result in various actions, including but not limited to withholding services and restricting the student’s ability to register for class, participate in graduation, receive a transcript or diploma, or be considered for readmission to the University.
 The University also reserves the right to report both positive and negative payment histories to credit-reporting agencies.
 This agreement entered into with CCU is to be enforced in accordance with Colorado state statutes.